Five Cruise Lines Drop Tracy Arm From 2026 Alaska Itineraries

 Dave Snider, the tsunami warning coordinator with the National Oceanic and Atmospheric Administration, said landslides near water are part of the region's natural setting and can be sudden, with natural warning signs sometimes the only alert, including unusual water behavior, strong shaking, or roaring from nearby slopes.

-Cancellations spread across five brands as the 2026 season ramps up
+Cancellations spread across five brands for the 2026 season

-Across five cruise lines, at least 163 scheduled scenic-cruising visits to Tracy Arm have been canceled for 2026, affecting 11 ships.
-The changes come as the Alaska season begins, with ships starting April 21 in Ketchikan and arriving in Juneau the following week.
+Across five major cruise lines, at least 163 scheduled scenic-cruising visits to Tracy Arm have been canceled for 2026, affecting 11 ships.
+The changes were announced as the Alaska season was getting underway, with the first ships due April 21 in Ketchikan and in Juneau the following week.

 Tracy Arm and Endicott Arm share an entrance at Holkham Bay, roughly 50 miles south of Juneau, before branching into separate waterways.
 Endicott Arm has long been used as a backup when ice or other hazards made Tracy Arm difficult to navigate, and cruise lines are now building that substitution into 2026 schedules.